nathyBekele/vitalAI/README.md

-# AppleHealthAI
+# vital-ai

 ## 1. What the Project Is

-**AppleHealthAI** is a Django-based project that integrates with OpenAI to provide personalized health advice to users based on their Apple Health data.
+**vital-ai** is a Django-based project that integrates with OpenAI to provide personalized health advice to users based on their Apple Health data.
 The platform generates recommendations for users based on their sleep patterns, physical activity, and other health metrics.
 The project uses OpenAI's GPT models to generate these personalized responses, and it features an API that allows users to access health advice in real-time.

 ### Key Features:
 - **Health Data Insights**: Users' Apple Health data is analyzed to provide insights and advice.